Greater Republic of Central America: Background

-During the late 1880s, Guatemalan President Manuel Barillas pushed the idea in Guatemala and neighboring El Salvador and Honduras to recreate a Central American union like the long dissolved Federal Republic of Central America.
+During the late 1880s, Guatemalan president General Manuel Barillas pushed the idea in Guatemala and neighboring El Salvador and Honduras to recreate a Central American union like the long dissolved Federal Republic of Central America.
 The pressure resulted in the nations of Guatemala, El Salvador, Honduras, and Nicaragua signing a treaty in San Salvador on 15 October 1889 which proclaimed the Republic of Central America.
 The republic was set to be established on 15 September 1890, to coincide with the date of independence of the original Federal Republic.
-On 22 June 1890, however, Salvadoran President Francisco Menéndez Valdivieso was assassinated and his successor, Carlos Basilio Ezeta, pulled out of the treaty, effectively killing the union before it was even formed.
+On 22 June 1890, however, Salvadoran president General Francisco Menéndez was assassinated and his successor, General Carlos Ezeta, pulled out of the treaty, effectively killing the union before it was even formed.
 Guatemala refused to recognize Ezeta's presidency and declared war on El Salvador on 27 June 1890.
 The United States sent warships to the coasts of El Salvador and Guatemala to protect American interests in both countries and put pressure on both governments to end the war which the two agreed to do so on 21 August 1890.
 The treaty was signed by the five nations of Central America and legitimized Ezeta's government.

 On 23 May 1892, El Salvador, Guatemala, Honduras, and Nicaragua signed a peace treaty strengthen relations and "sentiments of brotherhood" and leave a possibility open for a future Central American union.
-The treaty did little to ease relations however as Honduras and Nicaragua went to war in 1893 when Honduran President Domingo Vásquez accused Nicaraguan President José Santos Zelaya of supporting Honduran refugees to lead a revolution.
+The treaty did little to ease relations however as Honduras and Nicaragua went to war in 1893 when Honduran president Domingo Vásquez accused Nicaraguan president José Santos Zelaya of supporting Honduran refugees to lead a revolution.
 The war ended on 22 February 1894 with the overthrow of Vásquez and the Nicaraguans establishing Policarpo Bonilla as President.

-Meanwhile in El Salvador, Carlos Ezeta, who derailed the formation of a union previously, was challenged by 44 Salvadoran rebels on 29 April 1894 for the Presidency.
-Lead by Doroteo Caballero, the rebels attacked Ezeta's forces, and with the support of Guatemala, Honduras, and Nicaragua, overthrew Ezeta on 10 June 1894.
-Rafael Antonio Gutiérrez, one of the revolution's leaders, became President of El Salvador.
+Meanwhile, in El Salvador, Ezeta, who derailed the formation of a union previously, was challenged by Salvadoran rebels on 29 April 1894 for the presidency.
+Led by Doroteo Caballero, the rebels attacked Ezeta's forces, and with the support of Guatemala, Honduras, and Nicaragua, overthrew Ezeta on 10 June 1894.
+General Rafael Antonio Gutiérrez, one of the revolution's leaders, became President of El Salvador.
 Ten days the revolution, the nations of El Salvador, Honduras, and Nicaragua met to officially recreate the Central American republic.

 Treaty of Amapala

 The Treaty of Amapala was signed by the delegations of the Central American nations of El Salvador, Honduras, and Nicaragua, on 20 June 1895.
-The treaty was signed on the Honduran city of Amapala on Tiger Island in the Gulf of Fonseca and the signing was hosted by Honduran President Policarpo Bonilla.
-The treaty was not a constitution and the republic's existed relied solely on each member's willingness to remain in the union, but nonetheless established the Greater Republic of Central America with its capital at Amapala.
+The treaty was signed on the Honduran city of Amapala on Tiger Island in the Gulf of Fonseca and the signing was hosted by Bonilla.
+The treaty was not a constitution and the republic's existence relied solely on each member's willingness to remain in the union, but nonetheless established the Greater Republic of Central America with its capital at Amapala.